 As always, the health and safety of our employees is our top priority and we are ensuring they are supported, especially during these challenging times.
 People who can work from home are doing so.
 For those on the front-lines in stores or producing foods to help meet the unprecedented needs of families around the world, we’ve significantly enhanced our already robust sanitation protocols, and implemented strict social distancing and wellness checks.
 In recognition of their efforts, we also have enhanced benefits for front-line employees including extended ill time, “thank-you” bonuses and child-care alternatives, so they can care for themselves and their families.
 We’ve expanded our workforce in some places due to increased demand and to ensure our hard-working employees also have time to rest and recharge, away from work.
 Of course, these steps are above and beyond what we do every day to put our people first.

 According to new research from the United Nations University, the fallout from COVID-19 could push half a billion people into poverty in developing countries, significantly increasing their risk of food insecurity.
-In response, Kellogg and its charitable funds have donated more than $13 million in food and funds to global COVID-19 hunger relief efforts to date and that number is growing.
+In response, Kellogg and its charitable funds have donated nearly $17 million in food and funds to global COVID-19 hunger relief efforts to date and that number is growing.
 In total, our contributions are aiding the following organizations around the world: The Global FoodBanking Network, supporting food banks across Asia, Europe and Latin America; European Food Banks Federation, supporting food banks across Europe; Feeding America, supporting 200 food bank locations across the United States and Food Banks Canada, supporting 500 food banks across Canada.